FutureDropout/HapticMotorDrive/index.md

+November 6, 2018 - Today's task is the PCB soldering milestone.
+The gerber files I sent to the prototype lab did not receive the email, I had to send another email to the lab.
+I confirmed that they received the email now I am waiting to wait for the lab to make my PCB.
+I got the pin sockets for my raspberry pi and motor today.
+I pulled out some pins from the socket as the pins won't be used for my circuit.
+Throughout half the class, the PCB has been made.
+I soldered the pins sockets onto the PCB breadboard.
+I still have the vias to work on which will be done outside of class.

 October 30, 2018 -
 <a href="https://github.com/JordanPulido/HapticMotorDrive/blob/master/documentation/HapticMotorDriver_pcb.png"> PCB designed Milestone </a> created. <br> <br> After completing the fritzing diagram for the sensor, I made the pcb layout for the diagram.